Code-Institute-Submissions/urmv2/README.md

         authors own projects and contact page from the homepage and navigation bar.

         1. The navigation bar is fixed across all pages and links to each page.
 [Navigation Bar](assets/images/navbar.png)
-        2. On smaller devices the navigation links are combined into a dropdown button.
+        2. On smaller devices, the navigation links are combined into a dropdown button.
 [Button](assets/images/button.png)
         3. The cards at the bottom of the homepage indicate what each page is about and has an easy to find button take the user to the relevant site.
 [Card](assets/images/card.png)

     1. As a First Time Visitor, I wish to be able to learn more about the content that is presented across the site.

-        1. At the bottom of each of the blog pages there is a modal which pop ups with all citations used within the content.
+        1. At the bottom of each of the blog pages, there is a modal which pops up with all citations used within the content.
 [Modal](assets/images/modalbtn.png)
         2. Once the modal has been opened, each source has been referenced following the Harvard referencing system.
 An industry standard for content of this nature.
 [Modal Content](assets/images/modcnt.png)
         3. Any sources, which are the majority, that can be found online have the relevant link to access the source.
 [Modal Link](assets/images/modlink.png)

-    1. As a First Time Visitor I want to gain a perspective towards the capabilities of the author's academic potential.
+    1. As a First Time Visitor, I want to gain a perspective towards the capabilities of the author's academic potential.
 In terms of both political theory and development.

         1. The content of the page clearly conveys the authors academic potential.